roytang/blog/content/post/2005/05/movies-revenge-of-the-sith.md

 > Mace Windu: Crap.

 Anakin's turning to the Dark Side was believable enough, given a bit of suspension of disbelief.
 We should've known it was Padme that would lead to his fall.
-Too bad Anakin was so gullible&#8230;despite Obi-wan praising him for his wisdom.
-Women&#8230;why do they [lead us to the dark side][1]?
+Too bad Anakin was so gullible... despite Obi-wan praising him for his wisdom.
+Women... why do they [lead us to the dark side][1]?

 General Grievous was boring, kept running away.
 I hear he was better in the Clone Wars animated series.
 I'll watch it sometime.

-If you think about it&#8230;all those references to the later trilogy seemed conveniently crammed into the last part of the movie.
+If you think about it... all those references to the later trilogy seemed conveniently crammed into the last part of the movie.
 So don't think about it.
 Just enjoy the wholeness of the circle. 😀

 Overall, the six-episode story was very good.
 Lucas' sub-par execution make it an easy target for nitpickers, but the Star Wars mythos as a whole is rock-solid foundation, upon which writers far better than Lucas can improve on.